 My husband kept him on the same schedule as we always had him on.
-The vet recommend crate training.
+The vet recommended crate training.
 I did everything she told me to do.
-He did rather well (so we thought)for approx. a month and a half.
+He did rather well (so we thought)for approximately a month and a half.

 I came home 3 hrs later to check on him and he chewed/tore the brand new carpet we just had installed.
 He was in a panic, panting and barking and crying.
 I yelled at him, took him out and when we got back in I picked him up and threw him in the crate - he was not a happy boy.

 We are at our wits end - What can we do??
 The vet said his behavior is not medical (there is nothing wrong with him by a medical point of view).
 We don't know what to do.

 It sounds like separation anxiety, which yes, is a behavioral and not a medical issue.
 Your vet was right in suggesting crate training, as that would be my first step, too!